Laid Off? Strategies to Help You Locate a New Job

 - Set up Google alerts to get notified when certain job postings or hiring details are published.

 If you are looking for qualified career professionals:

 - Follow career pros on social media that give out regular, free advice.
 Here’s a list of the Top 15 Job Search Experts to Follow on LinkedIn and 50 Best Twitter Accounts for Job Search Advice.

 - Visit professional associations like Career Professionals of Canada or Career Thought Leaders to identify certified career professionals who can assist with search efforts.

 - Regularly read Career Impressions Blog.

-- Check out Job Search Secret Weapon which provides job search kits with modern tools, worksheets, and scripts to support all stages of job search.
+- Check out Job Search Journey which provides job search resources (templates, worksheets, scripts, and guides) to support all stages of job search.